Skip to main content

 November 2026 November 14 – November 20, 2026 July 31, 2026 September 30, 2026 Within approximately 8 weeks of window close

 Important scheduling notes: Always verify exact dates and deadlines on GARP's official Fees and Dates page, as schedules and deadlines are subject to change.
-Scheduling at popular Indian Pearson VUE centres — particularly in Mumbai and Delhi NCR — tends to fill quickly, so candidates who register and schedule early have the widest choice of slots.
+Scheduling at popular Indian PSI test centres — particularly in Mumbai and Delhi NCR — tends to fill quickly, so candidates who register and schedule early have the widest choice of slots.
 Per GARP, results are made available on the candidate portal within approximately eight weeks of the exam window closing.

 Fee Component Amount (USD) Approx. Amount (INR) Notes